-Message from the Chair
+Message from the Chairman

 2016 was a productive and eventful year for the Appraisal Subcommittee.
 One of the ASC's core functions under Title XI is to monitor the requirements established by the States for certification and licensing of appraisers qualified to perform appraisals in connection with federally related transactions.
 The ASC continued to implement enhancements to its Compliance Review process of the State appraiser regulatory programs (State Programs).
-No less than every two years, the ASC performs a Compliance Review of each State Program to determine the extent of compliance with Title XI and implementation of the AQB Real Property Appraiser Qualification Criteria (AQB Criteria).
+No less than every two years, the ASC performs a Compliance Review of each State Program to determine the extent of compliance with Title XI and implementation of the AQB criteria.